Hackers News Hackers News

 Fake Adidas Careers page created using Vercel from ATR 403225 (Source – Cofense)

-In one documented case, attackers created a Spotify login page so convincing it replicated the exact logos, color scheme, and layout of the real site.
+In one particularly convincing incident, attackers engineered a Spotify login page that perfectly replicated the authentic site’s logos, color scheme, and layout.

 Example of a Spotify spoofing web page created using Vercel (Source - Cofense)